Eze-Falana/Conducting-a-Security-Audit/README.md

 The IT manager starts by implementing the National Institute of Standards and Technology Cybersecurity Framework (NIST CSF), establishing an audit scope and goals, listing assets currently managed by the IT department, and completing a risk assessment.
 The goal of the audit is to provide an overview of the risks and/or fines that the company might experience due to the current state of their security posture.

 Your task is to review the IT manager’s scope, goals, and risk assessment report.
 Then, perform an internal audit by completing a controls and compliance checklist.

-# Scope,goals and risk assessment report
+# Scope, goals and risk assessment
-Scope and goals of the audit
+## Scope and goals of the audit

 Scope: The scope of this audit is defined as the entire security program at Botium Toys.
 This includes their assets like employee equipment and devices, their internal network, and their systems.
 You will need to review the assets Botium Toys has and the controls and compliance practices they have in place.